This article explains how to add a free Let's Encrypt SSL certificate to your domain.

 Every domain must have its own separate certificate.
 This means that if you want an SSL cert for example.com and blog.example.com, you must add them separately.

 Before adding the certificate

 Before you begin to add the certificate, make sure your domain is Fully Hosted or a Redirect domain and the DNS of your domain is already pointing to DreamHost.
-This means that your Nameservers should be pointed to DreamHost, or your A records (www and non-www record) should be pointed to your domain's IP address (assuming your Nameservers are at a different company).
+This means that either your Nameservers should be pointed to DreamHost, or your A records (www and non-www record) should be pointed to your domain's IP address (assuming your Nameservers are at a different company).